ibm-cloud-docs/event-notifications/en-create-source.md

 API sources offers users the ability to use {{site.data.keyword.en_short}} service API's to send notifications.
 You can create topics, and write their own rules or filters to recieve notifications when certain conditions (rules) are a match.

-With API sources you can send notifications to webhooks and android destinations as of now.

-API sources cannot route notifications to Email and sms destinations due to security and legal concerns.
+API sources cannot route notifications to IBM Email and IBM SMS destinations due to security and legal concerns.

 ## Add API source
 {: #en-ibm-source-add}